 Change is never easy, but when we take the time to do it well it can prove to be a springboard toward accomplishing the vision we have for our students.
 And that is worth it every time!

-This post is part one of five in a series of posts called Using XP3 in a Small Church.
+This post is part two of five in a series of posts called Using XP3 in a Small Church.
 Here’s what’s coming up in this series:

 - Part 1: The Big Picture